THE JENKINS, ALMA PLACE

 One Jenkins maritime family in Borth had connections with Sophia Jenkins 1872-1959.
 Sophie was born at Penywern Farm, the daughter of Captain David Jenkins and Jane his wife, Jane was the daughter of farmer William James.
 By 1891 Sophia had moved to Llangollen, where she married Rowland Edwards and spent the rest of her life in that area.
 Some years after Sophia’s death, her grandson, Paul Edwards and his wife Jane, discovered many interesting documents and photographs that she had kept.
 This was the first inkling that the family had a maritime link with Borth.
 This connection began with master mariner David Jenkins 1788-1874, who was born at Gwastad, but unfortunately little is known about his seagoing career.
 All we know is that he had two master mariner sons, David 1814-1905 and John 1820-1878.
 David who lived at 1 Alma Place, commanded the Hope 1856-8, Osprey 1859-66, Sarah Davies 1867-68 and for the last two years prior to his retirement, he was Mate on the Nerissa.
 He was pensioned off in 1880.
 His brother John commanded the schooners Hope, 1860-63, Lady of the Forest 1870-76, and Glad Tidings 1876-78.
 He died at fifty-eight years of age leaving a widow Anne, who lived at 2 Alma Place and drew a pension until her death in 1891.
 He is buried at Garn Cemetery.

 In 1861 the sloop Osprey had an all Jenkins crew, with David b.1814, as master and his sons David b.1840 as mate and John b.1843, as deck hand.
 David b.1840 became captain in 1868 and commanded the Glencaple 1871-76; by which time he had moved to live at 28 Portland Street, Aberystwyth.
-For the next ten years he was captain of the Nerissa up until 1889, and his next command was the schooner Hope.
-In 1892 this small local vessel was caught in a hurricane off the coast of Canada, resulting in the captain drowning.
+For the next ten years he was captain of the Nerissa up until 1889, and his next command was the 276 ton barque Hope, built in Quebec in 1865 and owned by John Evans of Aberystwyth, which is not to be confused with the Aberystwyth registered schooner Hope.
+In 1892 the barque Hope was caught in a hurricane off the coast of Canada, resulting in the captain drowning.
+His wife Mary 1843-99, was the daughter of David and Anne Morgan on Pwll Glas Farm.

 DAVID JENKINS b.
 1840 DAVID JENKINS b.
 1870